AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 ## Real-Time CDP audiences dashboard

 You can view all active audiences that are available to personalize within your Adobe Commerce instance using the **Real-Time CDP Audiences** dashboard.
-Any audiences you [activated](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-profile-request-destinations.html) in the Adobe Commerce destination in Real-Time CDP appears in this dashboard.
+Any audiences you [activated](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate/activate-profile-request-destinations.html) in the Adobe Commerce destination in Real-Time CDP appear in this dashboard.

 To access the **Real-Time CDP Audiences** dashboard, go to the _Admin_ sidebar, then go to **[!UICONTROL Customers]** > **[!UICONTROL Real-time CDP Audience]**.
 The **Real-Time CDP Audiences** dashboard appears: